 See the Scarecrow Festival

-The 10th annual scarecrow festival at Shangri La Botanic Gardens is a community-driven event highlighting the creativity of crafty locals.
+The scarecrow festival at Shangri La Botanic Gardens is a community-driven event highlighting the creativity of crafty locals.
 Donated by businesses, schools, churches, and even families, scarecrow designs range from funny to clever to wacky and weird with a friendly competition for various prize categories.
 Come on down and vote for your favorite at this free event.